kamilkisiela/apollo-angular/docs/source/basics/setup.md

 <h2 id="installation">Installation</h2>

 The simplest way to get started with Apollo Angular is by running `ng add apollo-angular` command.
-With that, you can skip chapters: "Installation" and "Create a client".

-The other simple way is to use Apollo Angular Boost, our starter kit that configures your client for you with our recommended settings.
-Apollo Angular Boost includes packages that we think are essential for building an Apollo app, like our in memory cache, local state management, and error handling.
-It's also flexible enough to handle features like authentication.

-If you're an advanced user who would like to configure Apollo Client from scratch, head on over to our [Apollo Angular Boost migration guide](../advanced/boost-migration.html).
-For the majority of users, Apollo Angular Boost should meet your needs, so we don't recommend switching unless you absolutely need more customization.

-<h2 id="installation-schematics">Installation with Angular Schematics</h2>
+<h2 id="with-schematics">Installation with Angular Schematics</h2>

 We support `ng-add` command now.